zcash-hackworks/zbxcat/README.md

 Bitcoin scripts use the rpc proxy code in python-bitcoinlib, and Zcash script will use python-zcashlib (a Zcash fork of python-bitcoinlib).

-## Current status of scripts
+## BTC p2sh HTLC script

 The script `btc-p2sh-htlc.py` creates and redeems a p2sh transaction on Bitcoin regtest using a preimage.
-Locktime scripting still needs work.
+TODO: Locktime scripting still needs work.

 To successfully run it, you'll need python3, the dependencies installed, and a bitcoin daemon running in regtest mode.